eugenefvdm/notification-subscriptions/README.md

 This will create the `notification_templates` and `notification_subscriptions` tables.

-If you want to customize the unsubscribe links, publish the view component:
+If you want to customize the unsubscribe link, publish the view component:

 ```bash
 php artisan vendor:publish --tag="notification-subscriptions-views"